-The outreach for online PR may be both direct & indirect–from employing hashtags and keywords, alongside email and snail mail.
+The outreach for online PR may be both direct & indirect — from employing hashtags and keywords, alongside email and snail mail.
 At the heart of both traditional and online PR is story-telling.
-This is never going away… Story-telling and quality content helps position and pollenate stories for absorption both online and off.
+This is never going away; Story-telling and quality content helps position and pollinate stories for absorption, both online and off.

-Each PR professional and agency approaches online PR differently.
-There are a wide variety of tactics and proportions–some favoring search with others favoring online editorial.
+Each PR agency approaches online PR differently.
+There are a wide variety of tactics and proportions — with some favoring search while others favor online editorials.
 The disciplines comprising online PR can range from journalism, creative writing and story-telling, sales, media, SEO, social media, community management, customer relations, web design and on and on.